The Late Great Planet Earth: Film adaptation

-The film version was narrated by Orson Welles and released in theaters in January 1978.
+The book was adapted to film by Rolf Forsberg and Robert Amram.
+The film was narrated by Orson Welles and released in theaters in January 1978.

 Welles opens by providing background information on the importance of prophets such as Jeremiah, Isaiah, Ezekiel and Amos in foretelling the arrival of Jesus as the Messiah.
 He also describes the visions of John of Patmos.

 Hal Lindsey makes multiple appearances providing Biblical context to historical and then-current events, linking them to Biblical prophecy.
 He focuses on three key events prior to the arrival of the Antichrist: